 Sweden has been at the forefront of the development of methanol-powered ships.
 A pilot project was launched, with support from the EU Motorways of the Seas programme, to convert a Ro-Pax vessel into a methanol-powered vessel as well as the necessary facilities in ports and for bunkering.
 This project has led to the development of the Stena Germanica, a large passenger and car ferry operating between Gothenburg and Kiel.
 It is the first ship ever operating on methanol.
-Methanol used by the ship is supplied to Stena by Methanex, the largest methanol supplier in the world and is produced from natural gas so it does not achieve the full potential of CO_2 emissions it could achieve.
+Methanol used by the ship is supplied to Stena by Methanex, the largest methanol supplier in the world and is produced from natural gas so it does not achieve the full potential of CO2 emissions it could achieve.
 The company partnered with Wärtsilä for engine retrofitting and installed new tanks on the bottom of the ship where void spaces at the bottom which was not possible for fuel, but is not risky for methanol.
 The company needs a pilot fuel to ignite the methanol (5% diesel and 95% methanol), which can be done for any large vessel.
 The conversion costed EUR 22 million, but Stena believes ship conversion will be much cheaper once it is applied to several ships at the same time, possibly around a third of that price.
-Stena believes methanol is the better alternative for medium- to longer-range routes and it is looking at ways in which to develop production based on biomass so that it fully achieves its greenhouse gases emissions reduction potential.
-The company has also developed a tool kit for ship conversion to methanol for others to be able to replicate their undertaking.
+Stena believes methanol is the better alternative for mediumto longer-range routes and it is looking at ways in which to develop production based on biomass so that it fully achieves its greenhouse gases emissions reduction potential.
+The company has identified several potential sources for bio-methanol production in Sweden already.
+Through the project, the company has also developed a tool kit for ship conversion to methanol for others to be able to replicate their undertaking.